microsoft/fluentui-react-native/packages/experimental/Switch/SPEC.md

   onText?: string;

   /**
-   * Sets the position of the Switch's label
+   * Sets the position of the Switch's label.
+The position value 'after' is mutually exclusive with the onText and offText props.
    */
   labelPosition?: 'before' | 'above' | 'after';
 }